Introduction to superannuation

 When a worker changes jobs, they may be required to join a different superannuation fund.
 It is important that the money in the previous fund is not forgotten.
 The money can be moved or ‘rolled over’ to the new fund.

 The ATO keeps a register of ‘lost’ money.
-Contact the ATO if you think you have lost track of superannuation money (see ‘Contacts’ at the end of this chapter).
+Contact the ATO if you think you have lost track of superannuation money.

 An alternative for people who have many small jobs is to start a ‘retirement savings account’ with a financial institution, into which all employers can pay small amounts of superannuation.